superRaytin/paginationjs/docs/en.md

 4. **URL**

-	Query array data of the current page via Ajax, usually you will use it  with a `locator`.
+	Query data items of the current page from remote server via Ajax, usually you will use it  with a `locator`.

 	Pagination will sending requests via `JSONP` while `URL` is one of File / HTTP / HTTPS protocol type, otherwise normal Ajax.